magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 I don’t want their stage.
 I’ll build my own.
 My words will outlive me, even if they spit at my name now.

 **AMBER** *(arching a brow, then to Beth)*:
 Beth—quiet as a mouse.
-You’d rather freeze your hands than ask for help.
+You’d rather suffer by yourself than ask for help.
 Sweetheart, silence may look gentle, but it breaks you first.
 Why do you hide?

 **BETH** *(small voice)*:
 Because I’d rather give than take.
 I only want to ease Father’s burdens.